 In fact, there was one shop which sold limoncello called the pink elephant.
 You will also find lots of souvenir shops and ice cream parlours.

 Gigino’s makes good pizza and La Fenice serves excellent meat dishes and pastas.
+We had pizza for lunch the next day at Gigino’s.

 There are plenty of bars, restaurants and art shops displaying the most beautiful landscapes of Sorrento and its surrounding areas.
+Read more about the historic centre here.

 Accommodation in Sorrento